tuishizhe-chen/Algorithm-Design-personal-notes/README.md

 - [Lecture 14: Mixing of Markov and Significant Approximation Algorithms](notes/14.md)
 - [Lecture 15: TUM Matrix](notes/15.md)

->- [All](notes/笔记.md) consists of all notes in one file, but considered that it may be too large to load, I recommend you to read the notes separately.
+>- [All](notes/笔记.md) consists of all notes in one file, but considering that it may be too large to load, I recommend you to read the notes separately.
 >- Some notes haven't been completed yet, and I'm not going to update them 😜